 Residents get leave to challenge Dundrum apartment development

-The Four Courts.
-A residents group has obtained permission from the High Court to bring a legal challenge aimed at overturning planning approval for a development of 446 apartments in Dundrum, Co Dublin.
+A residents’ group has obtained permission from the High Court to bring a legal challenge aimed at overturning planning approval for a development of 446 apartments in Dundrum, Co Dublin

 Concerned Residents of Wesley Estate, Clonard Estate and Ballawley Court Estate, with an address at Sandyford, Co Dublin, has brought the judicial review proceedings against An Bord Pleanála and the State.

-It wants orders quashing the board’s permission of January 6th last for 446 apartments, in four blocks, and associated works at the site of Gort Mhuire Carmelite Centre, (Marmalade Lane) Wyckham Avenue, Dundrum, Dublin 16.
+It wants orders quashing the board’s permission of January 6th last for 446 apartments, in four blocks, and associated works at the site of Gort Mhuire Carmelite Centre, (Marmalade Lane) Wyckham Avenue, Dundrum, Dublin.

-A SHD does not have to proceed via the normal planning route, where permission is first sought from a local authority.
-Instead, the board can directly grant permission.
+A strategic housing development does not have to proceed via the normal planning route, where permission is first sought from a local authority.
+Instead the board can directly grant permission.

 On Monday, Mr Justice Garrett Simons told John Kenny, instructed by F.P.
 Logue Solicitors, for the group, he was satisfied, based on the “substantial” grounds of challenge raised, to grant leave for the proceedings.